Sunken Garden

 Sunken garden was given its world premiere by English National Opera on 12 April 2013 at the Barbican Theatre.
 It was sung by Roderick Williams (baritone), Katherine Manley (soprano), Claron McFadden (soprano) and Jonathan McGovern (baritone).
 The performance was conducted by André de Ridder.

-After these seven performances in London, the opera will tour through 2013, 2014 and 2015, with performances at the Holland Festival (June 2013), Toronto Luminato Festival (June 2014) and Opera de Lyon (March 2015).
+After these seven performances in London, the opera toured through 2013, 2014 and 2015, with performances at the Holland Festival (June 2013), Opera de Lyon (March 2015), Essen (2017), Amsterdam (2017), and Dallas (2018).

 Team & Cast